trinodb/trino/docs/src/main/sphinx/develop/client-protocol.md

 * - `data`
   - The `data` attribute contains a list of the rows returned by the query request.
 Each row is itself a list that holds values of the columns in the row, in the order specified by the `columns` attribute.
+If there is no data, attribute is omitted.
 * - `updateType`
   - A human-readable string representing the operation.
 For a `CREATE TABLE` request, the `updateType` is "CREATE TABLE"; for `SET SESSION` it is "SET